neos/rector/README.md

 Right now we focus especially on rules to migrate from the old Content Repository API (< Neos 9.0) to the Event Sourced Content Repository (>= 9.0).

+**PHP-only migrations**

+Earlier version of `neos/rector` also did the migration of Yaml and Fusion file.
+They have been moved into Neos core migrations starting version 9.0.8.
+Now `neos/rector` only contains PHP migrations.

+See for more details: https://github.com/neos/neos-development-collection/issues/5607

 ## Installation

 Please install the neos/rector package in your Distribution as a dev dependency with composer.